 And as you probably know, people often set up trusts for children.

 How to set up a trust

 The legal wording of a trust needs to be precise, so you should ask a solicitor to set it up.
-It can be expensive – around £1,000 or more – but some charities have schemes where they contribute towards the parents’ costs of setting up a trust for a disabled child.
+Find a solicitor to draw up a trust

 You have to choose people to be your trustees, usually family members or close friends who you know you can rely on.
 Think carefully about who to ask, and make sure they’re happy to take on the responsibility.
 You should have at least two trustees, but probably no more than three or four.